BLM Idaho Native Plants Program

 Central Idaho is comprised of a complex geology of volcanics and the granitic Idaho Batholith ecoregion.
 Numerous streams have eroded deep canyons in this region and higher elevation forests consist of Grand fir, western larch and Douglas fir with multi-layered shrub communities.
 These forests grade into lower elevation meadow systems surrounded by conifer communities of Ponderosa pine and lodgepole pine.

-Nested within Idaho ecoregions are 500,000 acres of Areas of Critical Environment (ACEC); 745,383 acres of National Landscape Conservation Areas (NLCS) and 46,786 acres of Research Natural Areas (RNAs).
+Nested within Idaho ecoregions are 500,000 acres of Areas of Critical Environmental Concern (ACEC); 745,383 acres of National Landscape Conservation Areas (NLCA) and 46,786 acres of Research Natural Areas (RNA).

 The ACEC program was conceived in the 1976 Federal Lands Policy and Management Act, which established the first conservation ecology mandate for the BLM.

 The objectives for RNAs are to preserve examples of all significant natural ecosystems for comparison with those influenced by man, to provide educational and research areas for ecological and environmental studies, and to preserve gene pools of typical and endangered plants and animals.
 RNAs are intended to represent the full array of North American ecosystems with their biological communities, habitats, natural phenomena, and geological and hydrological formations.

 Many of these specially designated areas are still in need of baseline botanical information and often contain intact botanical reference sites associated rare plants, including ancient Miocene Redwoods.